Saturday, May 2, 2020

 An attunement to non-obstruction

-The sounds from the instruments were intimating the state of 'without-thinking' by way of taking on some of its qualities: they were behaving like an environment rather than a musical line; they were heard as 'just sounds' rather than functioning within a symbolic system; they embodied a calm, organic breath of zàohuà rather than sounding 'composed' by a human subject; they were bland and plain rather than artful and artificial; and they were forgetful and purposeless rather than narrative and intentional.
-Because of that, the sounds from the instruments gradually, throughout the slow unfolding of the listening experience, started to be perceived with the same kind of equanimity as the silences-as-emptiness.
-At certain moments, there was even no qualitative difference between hearing instrumental sounds and the presencing of environmental sounds in emptiness.
-At these moments, the sounds can be said to have become emptiness—not just intimating it.
-When particular sounds, articulated as just sounds, 'stood out' from emptiness by not hiding emptiness, they were shining forth as audible thusness (tathātā).
-The mode of listening was an embodiment of what in the Huáyán tradition is referred to as the non-obstruction between universal principle (emptiness, suchness) and particular phenomena (form)—lǐshì wú ài (理事無礙).
+The sounds of the instruments intimated the state of without-thinking by taking on some of its qualities: they behaved like an environment rather than a musical line; they were heard as 'just sounds', rather than as elements within a symbolic system; they breathed with the calm, organic rhythm of zàohuà rather than sounding composed by a human subject; they were bland and plain rather than artful or artificial; forgetful and purposeless rather than narrative and intentional.
+Because of this, the instrumental sounds gradually—through the slow unfolding of the listening experience—came to be perceived with the same equanimity as the silences-as-emptiness.
+At times there was no qualitative difference between hearing instrumental sounds and sensing the ambient sounds presencing in emptiness.

 Aestheticized equanimity as upāya

-There were important moments, not only in the silences, where I felt like the experience of listening to music dissolved, and the equanimity was disclosed unaesthetized, but these moments, albeit important, were far from constituting the majority of the piece.
-A true recognition of the nature of the mind has to be made completely without subtle grasping.
-It is difficult in aesthetic experience to enter into true equanimity.
-It is for this reason that Mahimabhaṭṭa, the 12th-century Kashimrian aesthetician famous for his Vyaktiviveka, considered art to be only an upāya, a skillful means used to bring the listener further on the path, but something that has to be left behind when no longer need it.
+There were, at certain points—not only in the silences—moments when the experience of listening to music seemed to dissolve, and equanimity revealed itself without aesthetic mediation.
+Yet such moments, while important, were far from constituting the greater part of the piece.
+A genuine recognition of the mind’s nature must occur entirely without even the subtlest grasping.
+It is difficult, within aesthetic experience, to enter into true equanimity.
+For this reason, Mahimabhaṭṭa, the twelfth-century Kashmiri aesthetician renowned for his Vyaktiviveka, regarded art as merely an upāya—a skillful means that may lead the listener further along the path, but one that must ultimately be left behind once it is no longer needed.

 [樂與餌] Music and things dear and delectable